dfberry/dfberry.github.io/blog/2023-11-03-cloud-native-002-developer-environment-setup.md

 ---
 # Setting up environment

-While this project is focused on cloud-native, I set up my environment the same way with GitHub repositories and [dev containers](https://containers.dev/).
+While this project is focused on cloud-native, I set up my environment the same way for every project, with GitHub repositories and [dev containers](https://containers.dev/).
 This allows me to move from my Windows laptop, to my Mac M1, and on to [GitHub Codespaces](https://github.com/features/codespaces) when demo-ing.

 How do you ensure a consistent developer setup on your team?
 [Survey](https://bit.ly/3FL6FZ6)